 Local communities are the heart of Ohio's success.
 They deliver critical services for residents and businesses.
 Ohio has long valued the role of local governments and has supported efforts statewide with Local Government Funds (LGF) as a way to invest in the local voice and strategy.
-The purpose of the LGF is to share revenue that local governments lost when the state began to impose its sales tax and to be more efficient by helping local governments meet local burdens, so state government does not have to do so.
+The purpose of the LGF is to share revenue that local governments lost when the state initiated the sales tax.
+It also makes local governments more self-reliant.
+Local challenges can be solved at the local level, allowing state government to focus on state priorities.
 While more needs to be done, we appreciate that HB 110 continues funding for the LGF at current statutory levels.
 Based on current revenue estimates, the LGF and the Public Library Fund will each provide \$425 million in FY22 and \$440 million in FY23 in shared revenue.